As you might have guessed, this post is not about design, color palettes, or fonts.

 COVID-19 has been around for a while now and it seems like the whole world is on pause.

 If you’re wondering what you should do, I’m afraid I’m not the one with the answer.
 What I think is that you don’t have to do everything you usually can’t do just because you have more time now.
 You need to find out what works for you.
 In my case, as days went by and the dust started to settle I realized I needed a new routine, some kind of a new normal.
 So I structured my day in a way that’s similar to my usual “pre-coronavirus life” but with some changes and that helped me to stay more focused.
-And during my spare time I do whatever I feel like doing on that specific day, for example, watch a movie, read or draw.
+And during my spare time, I do whatever I feel like doing on that specific day, for example, watching a movie, reading, or drawing.

 I cannot give you any advice on whether to promote your business or not.
 What I think is that you might need to take the time to think about the purpose of your business and what your clients need at this specific moment.
 Maybe you’re not promoting your product or service because you think that what you sell isn’t something super necessary.
 But maybe your customers will keep on buying them, not because they need them but because they make them happy.
 Or, on the contrary, maybe your customers are changing the way they spend their money so you’re gonna have to figure out a new way to be present.